Closed geodesics in dilation surfaces: Introduction

 \subsection{An important shortcoming and an open problem}

-We prove that every dilation surface contains a closed geodesic but unfortunately we were not able to infer anything as to the nature of the cylinder carrying this closed geodesic.
-In particular, our proof does not preclude the existence of a strict dilation surface all of whose cylinders are flat (although the existence of such a surface seems highly unlikely).
+We prove that every dilation surface contains a closed geodesic but unfortunately we were not able to infer anything concerning the nature of the cylinder carrying this closed geodesic.
+In particular, our proof does not preclude the existence of a dilation surface which is not a translation surface all of whose cylinders are flat (although the existence of such a surface seems highly unlikely).

 \begin{problem} Show that a dilation surface whose cylinders are all flat is a translation surface. \end{problem}